philipturner/swift-colab/README.md

 Now, the real action begins.
 The `TensorFlow` Swift package takes 3 minutes to compile on Google Colab, which sounds worse than it is.
 Swift-Colab 2.0 made this a one-time cost, so the package rebuilds instantaneously after restarting the runtime.
 Grab a cup of coffee or read a Medium article while it compiles, and that's the only waiting you ever need to do.
 If you accidentally close the browser tab with S4TF loaded, salvage it with `Runtime > Manage sessions`.

-> To access your closed notebook, first open a new notebook. `Runtime > Manage sessions` shows a list of recent Colab instances.
-Click on the old one, and its notebook opens in a new browser tab.
+> To access your closed notebook, first open a new notebook. `Runtime > Manage sessions` shows a list of active Colab sessions.
+Click on the closed notebook's name, and it opens in a new browser tab.

 Go to `Insert > Code cell` and paste the following commands.
 The SwiftPM flags `-c release -Xswiftc -Onone` are commented out.
 They shorten build time to 2 minutes, but require [restarting the runtime twice](https://github.com/philipturner/swift-colab/issues/15) because of a [compiler bug](https://github.com/apple/swift/issues/59569).
 Consider using these flags if compile time becomes a serious bottleneck in your workflow.